Regeneración: Dissemination of Regeneración

-As a publication, Regeneración was an essential tool for the PLM to secure a following and financial support.
+As a publication, Regeneración was an essential tool for the Partido Liberal Mexicano (PLM) to secure a following and financial support.
 Even with authorities keeping close watch over the organization, members of the PLM were able to disseminate issues of Regeneración across Mexico and the United States.
 They achieved this with the help of militants and supporters, such as railway workers, who transported the issues to major population hubs.
 Thanks to this network, issues with over 20,000 copies were successfully delivered to readers of Regeneración.
 In fact, the PLM's dissemination/propaganda efforts managed to reach Canada, Latin America, and Europe.